amd/aocl-crypto/docs/resources/Main_Page.md

 EC

-    EC routines for the following schemes:
+    EC key generation routines for the following schemes:
-        - SHORT_WEIERSTRASS , MONTGOMERY
+        - x25519 and Nist-P256

 ```